CL4PTP/mean-wringer/README.md

 ------------------------

-The server actually serves two things: a JSON REST API for managing server resources and HTML web-client for intiating JSON requests and displaying the responses.
+The server actually serves two things: a JSON REST API for managing server resources and HTML/AngularJS web-client for initiating JSON requests and displaying the responses.

 __[R4]__
 Server side storage of attachments is to be abstracted from the client.